Applying for a dangerous goods driver licence

 - have an acceptable criminal history and traffic history.

-To apply for a dangerous goods driver licence, you need to visit a transport and motoring customer service centre and bring:
+To apply for a dangerous goods driver licence in person, visit a transport and motoring customer service centre and bring:

 - your current Queensland driver licence